MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to hide these specified drives in My Computer.

 This policy setting allows you to remove the icons representing selected hard drives from My Computer and File Explorer.
 Also, the drive letters representing the selected drives do not appear in the standard Open dialog box.